hvuhsg/yoyocoin/README.md

-If Wallet-A will forge new block and Wallet-B will forge new block, the block of Wallet-A has less score so its will the chosen one in a <a href="#dispute">dispute</a>.
+If Wallet-A will forge new block and Wallet-B will forge new block, the block of Wallet-A has less score so it will be the chosen one in a <a href="#dispute">dispute</a>.
 </pre>